What Is Inflation and How Can You Protect Your Finances from It?

 Inflation is the rate of increase in the price of goods and services over time.
 We typically measure it year-by-year, so 10% means that something that cost $100 last year costs $110 this year.

-Once they’ve got all this data, the BLS then calculates the average overall price of different goods and services (e.g. eggs, furniture, women’s dresses, used cars and airline fares).
+Once they’ve got all this data, the BLS calculates the average overall price of different goods and services — everything from eggs to furniture, women’s dresses, used cars, and airline fares.
 That way, they can measure the inflation of that specific product or service over time as well.

-Then, to calculate the overall Consumer Price Index, the BLS gives weight to the categories of goods and services based on their importance to the average consumer.
+Then, to calculate the overall CPI, the BLS gives weight to the categories of goods and services based on their importance to the average consumer.
 For example, “Cakes, cupcakes, and cookies” accounts for just 0.207% while “Shelter” accounts for a suitably heftier 34.413%.

 Then, the BLS puts all of that data into a complex, proprietary algorithm, cranks the handle, and out comes the CPI.

-In addition to Consumer Price Index, you might also hear the term Producer Price Index (PPI) to describe inflation.
-PPI is a measure of inflation from the seller’s point of view instead of the consumer’s, taking into account production costs — that is, the cost of goods and raw materials to make the stuff we buy.
+You might also hear the term Producer Price Index (PPI) to describe inflation.
+PPI is a measure of inflation from the seller’s point of view, taking into account production costs.

 You’ve probably heard that inflation is caused by the government printing too much money.
 That’s certainly one of the causes (and we’ll look at some historical examples of “hyperinflation” below), but in most cases, governments don’t cause inflation — we do!